 Ireland went on to beat Saudi Arabia 3-0 in their final group game before meeting Spain in the second-round.

-Another last-gasp Robbie Keane equaliser pulled Ireland out of the depths once more, but a penalty-shootout, and the cat-like reflexes of Spanish goalkeeper Iker Casillas proved a task too steep.
+Another last-gasp Robbie Keane equaliser pulled Ireland out of the depths once more, but a penalty-shootout, and an agonising miss from Matt Holland, ended their dream.